-Intersection syndrome is an overuse tenosynovitis that occurs around the intersection of the first and second extensor tendon compartments within the forearm.
-The conditions goes by an excessive array other names including peritendinitis crepitans, oarsmen's wrist, crossover syndrome, subcutaneous perimyositis, squeaker's wrist, bugaboo forearm, adventitial bursitis and APL syndrome.1 It occurs proximal to the location of the more common condition De Quervain tenosynovitis.
+Intersection syndrome is an overuse tenosynovitis that occurs around the intersection of the first extensor compartment (abductor pollicis longus and extensor pollicis brevis) and second extensor compartment (extensor carpi radialis longus and extensor carpi radialis brevis) within the forearm.
+It occurs proximal to the location of the more common condition De Quervain tenosynovitis.

 There is usually a history of overuse through repetitive wrist flexion and extension, or less commonly direct trauma.
-Weightlifters, rowers, racket sport players, horseback riders and skiers are particularly prone.1,2 Patients complain of radial wrist or forearm pain exacerbated by flexion and extension.
-Swelling amd tenderness at the area of intersection may be present.
-2
+Weightlifters, rowers, racket sport players, horseback riders and skiers are particularly prone 1,2.
+Patients complain of radial wrist or forearm pain exacerbated by flexion and extension.
+Swelling and tenderness at the area of intersection may be present 2.

-The musculotendinous junctions of the first extensor compartment tendons (abductor pollicis longus and extensor pollicis brevis tendons) intersect the second extensor compartment tendons (extensor carpi radialis longus and extensor carpi radialis brevis tendons) at an angle of approximately 60° at a location aproximately 4cm proximal to Lister's tubercle.
-In intersection syndrome there is tenosynovitis particularly of the second extensor compartment possibly caused by friction from the overlying first compartment tendons.2
+The musculotendinous junctions of the first extensor compartment tendons (abductor pollicis longus and extensor pollicis brevis tendons) intersect the second extensor compartment tendons (extensor carpi radialis longus and extensor carpi radialis brevis tendons) at an angle of approximately 60° at a location approximately 4 cm proximal to Lister's tubercle.
+In intersection syndrome there is tenosynovitis particularly of the second extensor compartment possibly caused by friction from the overlying first compartment tendons 2.

-The diagnosis is often made clinically but may be found when wrist and forearm pain is investigated with MRI.
+The diagnosis is often made clinically but may be found when wrist and forearm pain is investigated with ultrasound and MRI.

 Treatment and prognosis

-Conservative management with immobilisation, activity modification and anti-inflammatory medications is usually sufficent to control the symptoms.
+Conservative management with immobilisation, activity modification and anti-inflammatory medications is usually sufficient to control the symptoms.
 Local injection of corticosteroid can also be effective.
-Surgical treatment exists for recalcitrant cases.
-2
+Surgical treatment exists for recalcitrant cases 2.

 - 1. Lee RP, Hatem SF, Recht MP.
 Extended MRI findings of intersection syndrome.
 Skeletal Radiol.
 2009;38 (2): 157-63. doi:10.1007/s00256-008-0587-4 - Pubmed citation